FACT CHECK: Do Robots Or Trade Threaten American Workers More?

 "According to a recent study, about a quarter of American jobs could be lost to automation in just the next 10 years," she said, asking candidates how they would respond to this problem.

 The question ultimately pitted two divergent worldviews against each other.
-One came from entrepreneur Andrew Yang, who has centered his campaign around what he perceives as a massive employment threat from automation.
+One came from entrepreneur Andrew Yang, who has centered his campaign on what he perceives as a massive employment threat from automation.
 His prescription is a universal basic income program.

 The other point of view came from Massachusetts Sen. Elizabeth Warren, who took issue with Burnett's premise.

 "So the data show that we have had a lot of problems with losing jobs, but the principal reason has been bad trade policy," she said.
-"The principal reason has been a bunch of corporations, giant multinational corporations who've been calling the shots on trade, giant multinational corporations that have no loyalty to America."
+"The principal reason has been a bunch of corporations, giant multinational corporations, who've been calling the shots on trade, giant multinational corporations that have no loyalty to America."

 The question of whether trade or automation affects employment more not only divides economists, but appears set to drive major questions in the Democratic primary.